 2. Choosing, sticking to, and communicating the right strategy

 Having “the right strategy” is an obvious requirement for business longevity, although it is not a guarantee for long term success.
 At Western Union the ability to quickly define and communicate “the right strategy” played a vital role in the company’s initial reaction to the financial crisis.
 In 2010 the newly appointed CEO Hikmet Ersek was faced with the task of adjusting to the “new normal”, implementing a radical change agenda aimed at protecting the company’s competitive advantage on the core business while implementing a disciplined, controlled environment for new product development.
 He engaged with stakeholders at all levels to quickly define the new strategy.
 He then vigorously communicated it to employees in roadshows, virtual meetings, communication campaigns and other channels.
-A sense of urgency was instilled in employees, letting them understand that the time-window available to adopt and implement change was limited, and that failure to do so could seriously impact the company’s business.
+A sense of urgency was instilled in employees, letting them understand that the time-window available to adopt and implement change was limited, and that failure to do so could seriously impact the company’s business and the business longevity.

 3. Setting up a business transformation office to focus and drive execution